 The University of Michigan recognizes disability as an integral part of diversity and is committed to creating an inclusive and equitable educational environment for disabled students.
-Students who are experiencing a barrier due to a physical, mental, medical, or sensory condition, should contact Services for Students with Disabilities https://ssd.umich.edu/; 734-763-3000 or ssdoffice@umich.edu) to explore reasonable accommodations and supports for the academic environment.
+Students who are experiencing a barrier due to a physical, mental, medical, or sensory condition should contact Services for Students with Disabilities https://ssd.umich.edu/; 734-763-3000 or ssd.umich.edu, to explore reasonable accommodations and supports for the academic environment.

 Students initiate the process by completing the initial information form through the SSD website and working with a Coordinator to explore aspects of the course design, course learning objects, and the individual academic and course barriers experienced by the student.
 Upon request of the student, accommodations approved by SSD are communicated to instructors through an Accommodation Letter via the Accommodate platform.
-Further conversation between SSD, instructors, and the student may be warranted to ensure an accessible course experience.
+Students are expected to communicate directly with faculty at the start of each term to discuss the specific accommodation requested for each of their respective courses.
+Although some accommodations may not be deemed reasonable in the clinical/lab setting (e.g., fundamentally alters the course requirements and/or essential competencies for the program), strategies for success will be discussed accordingly.